Committee Members 2020-21

 HOEOCA Ltd. is a company limited by guarantee.
-It is run by a board comprising 13 members who meet every month to discuss and plan events in line with the aims and objectives of the Association.
-This committee welcomes new ideas from members.
+It's run by a board who meet every month to discuss and plan events in line with the aims and objectives of the Association.
+The committee welcomes new ideas from members.

 Committee Members